In general prayer plants can survive most light ranges and not a fussy plant, just mist them regularly to keep them humid...

 Prayer Plant Light Needs

 Prayer plants like a good amount of indirect sunlight.
 It will do ok in low-medium light though, they are not especially fussy when it comes to light.
+They’ll be fine a back from the window in a bright room.

 How Often to Water Your Maranta